This is the multi-page printable view of this section. Click here to print.

 5. In the Parameter Management popup window, click the View button.
 The View Notification popup window will open.

 6. When the View Notification popup window opens, click the Confirm button.
-It may take some time to view.
+Viewing may take some time.

 Modifying Parameters